olincollege/pitchfork-bias-finder/README.md

     `pitchfork_bias_finder.ipynb`

 ## Contributing

+The project was conducted by Sally Lee, Eddy Pan, and Vishnu Eskew.

 Contributions to this project are welcome!
 If you have ideas for improvements or new features, feel free to submit a pull request.